CWD Part Of Prion Epidemic

 As explained below, many forms of neurodegenerative disease are infectious and contagious.
 In fact, many are known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
-Norway’s sick reindeer are canaries in a coal mine.
+Norway’s sick reindeer, in particular, are canaries in a coal mine.
 We all should heed the warning because prion disease is rapidly becoming the fastest-growing cause of th death in the world.

 Prions don’t die because they aren’t alive.
 Prions migrate, mutate, multiply and kill with unparalleled efficiency.
 That’s why Norway wants to kill hundreds of reindeer—to keep them from generating and spreading infectious fluids.
 Meanwhile, Norway’s plan ignores a greater prion threat—they dump tons of infectious waste from humans on open spaces, farms and forests.
 The infected bodily fluids from millions of humans have turned wastewater treatment plants into incubators and distributors of deadly prions.
 Since Norway dumps about 90 percent of its sewage sludge on open spaces, this infectious waste is fueling a public health disaster.
 Norway and most other countries are recycling an aggressive brain disease back into the food chain with every load of sewage sludge dumped on forests, crops, parks and gardens.
 Millions of people are caught in the crossfire.
 So are reindeer and other mammals.